NethServer/dev/developer-manual/development_process.rst

 By the way, it’s perfectly reasonable not to fill issues for occasional small fixes, like typos in translations.

+When implementing small fixes, always avoid commits to the master branch.
+Open a :ref:`pull_request-section` and carefully describe the problem.
+Creation of issues can be avoided only for trivial fixes which require no QA effort.

 Issues are not a TODO list.
 Issues track the status changes of a job, the output of the job will be a new RPM resolving the issue itself.
 If you are exploring some esoteric paths for new feature or hunting